lynn-mercier/routine-design/src/studio/README.md

 # Studio

-Opens a browser for a `directory`, then opens a tab per component file in the directory.
+Opens a browser for a directory, then opens a tab per component file in the directory.

 ```
 const {ComponentTree, Studio} = require('routine-design');